 The more extensive the network, the better your prospects will be.
 Getting hired for a new job doesn’t mean you should stop networking; instead, it means the opposite.

 A new job opens up doors and meeting points with potential contacts in your profession.
-Implement some networking tips after you’re hired in a new place to bring long-term benefits to your professional life.
+Implement some networking tips after being hired in a new place to bring long-term benefits to your professional life.

 Networking Tip #1: Make a lasting impact